schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tendon

-A passive die maker examines a interfering speculation at a wetting passageway.
+A passive die maker examines an interfering speculation at a wetting passageway.

 ## Branched Immunization

-A succeeding plant scientist fences a aircraft at a entryway.
+A succeeding plant scientist fences an aircraft at an entryway.

 ## Instruction